RetroAk/CCFinder/README.md

-Tested on last Ubuntu version and Centos (make sure you have last g++ version)
+Tested on last Ubuntu version, experimental in Centos.

 ***CLONING IN DEBIAN/UBUNTU***